Belmond Britannic Explorer: History

-The Belmond Grand Hibernian was officially launched on 30 August 2016.
-On 18 February 2021 the ceasing of the operation was announced due to the COVID-19 pandemic.
+On 18 February 2021, it was announced that the operation of the Grand Hibernian would be permanently ended, due to the COVID-19 pandemic.
 The train had last run on 14 October 2019 and was suspended for all of 2020 owing to the pandemic.

-The carriages have left Ireland in 2022, and stored within Great Britain.
+The carriages left Ireland in 2022, and were stored in Great Britain until refurbishment started for use on the Brittanic Explorer.